diyelectromusic/sdemp/README.md

 An old, second-hand or hand-me-down music keyboard, computer and amplification are well worth the investment for experimenting - that is what I use for everything.

+# Contributions

+This is the store for source code associated with my blog, so I'm not really after contributions at this time.
+But feel free to get in touch if you spot something wrong! :)

 # License

 All code is provided AS IS with no implied fit for purpose as detailed in the included MIT License.